-Additional Benefits (What Original Medicare does Not Cover) Original Medicare WHA Care+ Dental Services In general, you pay 100% for dental services.
+Additional Benefits (What Original Medicare does Not Cover) Dental Services In general, you pay 100% for dental services.
 In general, you pay 100% for non-Medicare covered dental services.
 Hearing Services You pay 100% for routine hearing exams and hearing aids.
 You pay 20% of Medicareapproved amounts for diagnostic hearing exams.
-(1)(2) You pay: \$10 for each Medicare-covered hearing exam (diagnostic hearing exams). \$10 for each routine hearing test up to 1 test(s) every year.
+You pay: \$10 for each Medicare-covered hearing exam (diagnostic hearing exams). \$10 for each routine hearing test up to 1 test(s) every year.
 One device per ear every 36 months with a \$10 copayment. (\$2000 benefit maximum) Vision Services You are covered for one pair of eyeglasses or contact lenses after each cataract surgery.
 (1) (2) For people with Medicare who are at risk, you are covered for annual glaucoma screenings.
 (1) (2) You pay 20% of Medicareapproved amounts for diagnosis and treatment of diseases and conditions of the eye.
 (1) (2) You pay 100% for routine eye exams and glasses.
 You pay: \$0 for Medicare-covered eye wear (one pair of eyeglasses or contact lenses after cataract surgery). \$10 for each Medicare-covered eye exam (diagnosis and treatment for diseases and conditions of the eye). \$10 for each Routine eye exam, limited to 1 exam(s) every year \$20 for glasses, limited to 1 pair(s) of glasses every two years

-(1) Each year, you pay a total of one \$100 deductible.(2) If a doctor or supplier chooses not to accept assignment, their costs are often higher, which means you pay more.
+- (1) Each year, you pay a total of one \$100 deductible. - (2) If a doctor or supplier chooses not to accept assignment, their costs are often higher, which means you pay more.

-Additional Benefits (What Original Medicare does Not Cover) Original Medicare WHA Care+ Vision Services (continued) \$20 for contacts, limited to 1 pair(s) of contacts every two years You are covered up to \$75 for eye wear every two years.
+Vision Services (continued) \$20 for contacts, limited to 1 pair(s) of contacts every two years You are covered up to \$75 for eye wear every two years.
 No referral necessary for eye exams for any network providers.
-Routine Physical Exams You pay 100% for routine physical exams.
-You pay \$10 for each exam.
+No referral necessary for eye wear for any network providers.
+Routine Physical Exams You pay 100% for routine You pay \$10 for each exam. physical exams.
 You are covered for an unlimited number of exams.
-Baseline Health Assessment Medicare does not cover Baseline Health Assessments \$10 copayment per visit Health/ Wellness Education You pay 100% There is no copayment for the following: Health Ed classes Newsletter
+Health/ Wellness Education You pay 100% There is no copayment for the following: Health Ed classesNewsletter